join-monster/join-monster/docs/call-function.md

 ## Accessing Your Database

 You'll need to set up the connection to the database.
-For the provided [example](https://github.com/stems/join-monster/tree/master/example), there is a small SQLite3 file provided.
+For the provided [example](https://github.com/stems/join-monster-demo), there is a small SQLite3 file provided at `/data/demo-data.sl3`.
 You can import `knex` and load the data like this.
 ```javascript
 const dataFilePath = 'path/to/the/data.sl3' // make this the path to the database file
 const knex = require('knex')({